slaterx/homework/README.md

 From a security perspective, the puppet scripts are sanitizing the VM in the similar way we would sanitize a production environment, making the development/testing machines closer to a production one.

+From a testing perspective, TravisCI runs periodically a test on each commit.

 Openshift was used for the sake of testing routing and usage outside of a developer's realm.

 ## Instructions